syncfusion-content/maui-docs/MAUI/DataForm/Working-with-DataForm.md

 ## Auto-generating DataFormItems for the data field

-By default, the [DataFormItems]`Link` will be generated based on the property type.
-For example, the [DataFormTextItem]`Link` will be created for the `string` type property.
+By default, the [SfDataForm.Items] will be generated based on the property type.
+For example, the [DataFormTextItem] will be created for the `string` type property.

-The [DataFormItem]`Link` generation depends on the type and attribute defined for the property.
+The [DataFormItem] generation depends on the type and attribute defined for the property.
 The following tables lists the several types of `DataFormItem` and its constraints for auto generation:

 <table>